 Not one to follow the ethos of “all work and no play,” his curious nature has inspired personal explorations around the world.
 If he had been in another profession he would have chose Jackson Browne’s travel manager or an NBA player (if only he’d been blessed with “hops,” a usable left hand, and half a foot more height).
 He’s excited to continue to be a part of the advisory team

-As an adventure lover and long time hospitality and purchasing professional, Kirsty brings over 15 years of experience to her newly appointed role as Vice President of Operations.
+As an adventure lover and long time hospitality and purchasing professional, Kirsty brings over 15 years of experience as Vice President of Operations.

 Vice President of Operations

 Silas is a seasoned financial professional who has been with UnCruise Adventures since 2014.
 He has held various positions within the company, including roles in both operations and finance.
 He brings a wealth of experience and a deep understanding of financial systems and processes to his role as VP of Finance.
 With a background in economics and econometrics, Silas has a sharp analytical mind and a talent for interpreting complex data.
 He is passionate about accuracy and precision and is always looking for ways to improve processes and drive better results.

 Silas is also an accomplished global citizen, having worked for a large multinational corporation in both Berlin and Amsterdam.
 He brings a wealth of international experience and a diverse perspective to his work.
 He has traveled to over 65 countries and brings a love for adventure and new experiences to the company.
 He is an avid cyclist and loves to explore the world on two wheels.
 With his diverse background and adventurous spirit, Silas is well-suited to lead the finance team and help drive our company's success.

 Born and raised in Oregon home to Sean.
 So it’s an understatement to say he “knows” the Pacific Northwest—he’s a natural explorer with a fondness for boats and being on the water.